Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 Pear Breakfast Bread Pudding

-- 4 cups whole grain bread, dry and cut into cubes
+- 4 cups Whole grain bread cut into cubes

 - Preheat the oven to 350 degrees F. Lightly grease an 8 by 8-inch baking pan and set aside.